darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 In line with the above diagram, and assuming that this was an SWD `ACK` packet written onto `SWDIO` by the target, a value of `0b001` would be read by the host.
-If taken at face value, and as appears it appeared on the wire, this response would indicate an SWD ACK `OK` (`0b001`) was being sent in response to our most recent request.
+If taken at face value, and as it appeared on the wire, this response would indicate an SWD ACK `OK` (`0b001`) was being sent in response to our most recent request.
 However...